wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-configure.md

 To enable diagnostic logs:

-1. In the blade for your web site, click **All settings**.
+1. In the blade for your web app, click **All settings**.
 2. Click **Diagnostic logs**.

-Options for writing diagnostic logs from a web site that supports logging:
+Options for writing diagnostic logs from a web application that supports logging:

 - **Application Logging**.
 Writes application logs to the file system.
 Logging lasts for a period of 12 hours.